robotics-4-all/dFlow/README.md

 ```

 ### Connectors
 Connectors enable the connection of the generated virtual assistants with external channels, thus allowing users to communicate with the assistant via a variety of interfaces.
 Until now support is provided for Slack and Telegram.
-Implementing a connector is the first step to establish a connection with an external channel, but further modification may be required:
+Implementing a connector is the first step to establish a connection with an external channel, but further modification, specific to each vendor, may be required:
 - For Slack integrations [Rasa Slack connector](https://rasa.com/docs/rasa/connectors/slack) instructions must be followed.
 Keep in mind that **credentials.yml** is generated automatically and further modification is optional.
 - For Telegram integrations [Rasa Telegram connector](https://rasa.com/docs/rasa/connectors/telegram) instructions must be followed.
 Keep in mind that **credentials.yml** is generated automatically and further modification is optional.